Balmullo

 Balmullo (Gaelic: Baile Mhullaich) is a village in Fife, Scotland.
 It is 7 mi from the town of St Andrews and near to the villages of Lucklawhill, Guardbridge, Dairsie and Leuchars.
 Army base Leuchars Station is also nearby.

 History

 The name Balmullo derives from Celtic bāile "village" with mullaich "top".
 The village name was recorded as Beilmullhoh in 1282.

 Now largely a dormitory settlement, it was once a weaving village.
 Balmullo was the home of the picture postcard cartoonist Martin Anderson ('Cynicus') whose red sandstone Cynicus Castle was demolished in 1939, seven years after his death.

 Balmullo today

-Balmullo benefits from a Spar grocery store which also doubles as a Post Office.
-Balmullo also has a pub; The Balmullo Inn public house.
+Balmullo has a Spar grocery store which doubles as a Post Office and a pub, The Balmullo Inn.

 The Balmullo Primary School is located in the heart the village.
-A village newsletter is also published online.
+A village newsletter is published online.

 In 2002, the village appeared in news articles after a big cat was allegedly spotted nearby.

 Industry

 The quarry at Balmullo extracts orange-pink felsite (red pathway chippings), and lies to the west of the village.
 Minerals found here include azurite, baryte, malachite, metatorbernite, and pseudomalachite.